Rocky Mountain Oysters a Culinary Delight

 Colorado’s Rocky Mountain Oysters

 Satisfy your seafood craving with Rocky Mountain Oysters.
-Although Colorado, a landlocked state, does not have access to fresh seafood.
+Although Colorado is a landlocked state, and does not have access to fresh seafood.
 We make up for this with our abundance of mountains and grasslands.
 Big game wildlife and grazing livestock have been indigenous to the Rocky Mountain region for as long as history has been recorded.
-The old west, or the pioneering of the west, included the development of the open-range cattle industry.
+The Old West, or the pioneering of the West, included the development of the open-range cattle industry.
 It was during this time that the American cowboy came to life.
-Driving cattle across the open range to market or to greener pastures was life on the range as a cowboy… and so became eating Rocky Mountain Oysters.
+Driving cattle across the open range to market or greener pastures was life on the range as a cowboy… and so became eating Rocky Mountain Oysters.

 Round Ups

-Twice a year, in spring and again in the fall, cowboys from different ranches would come together and round up the cattle.
-Cattle that have been turned out onto the open plains to graze.
-During these round-ups, cattle would be sorted according to the various ranches, brand the new calves, and drive steers to market.
+Twice a year, in spring and again in the fall, cowboys from different ranches would come together and round up the cattle, which had been turned out onto the open plains to graze.
+During these round-ups, cattle would be sorted according to the various ranches, the new calves would be branded, and steers would be driven to market.

 Round-ups also facilitated the castration of young calves or bulls who would not be used as breeding stock.
 At the old West round-ups, the testicles were tossed straight onto a hot iron stove.
 When the calf fries exploded, they were done.
 Round-ups became a regular event as cattle drives often ended at towns or outfits.
 Rodeos developed as a part of this festive time.
 Eating, drinking, and carrying on was the normal state of affairs.
-Rocky Mountain Oysters, Montana tendergroin, cowboy caviar, swinging beef, or calf fries as they have been known to be called, are all the same thing, bull testicles.
-Back then these tasty treats were considered a special delicacy for the cowboys.cowboy round up
+As they have been known, Montana tender groin, cowboy caviar, swinging beef, Rocky Mountain Oysters, or calf fries are all the same thing: bull testicles.
+Back then, these tasty treats were considered a special delicacy for the cowboys.

 Rocky Mountain Oysters Today

-Today, the same process carries on, although much more civilized.
-The testicles are harvested, frozen, and sold to restaurants where they are prepared by chefs.
-The testicles are skinned, sliced, battered, and deep fried until golden brown.
-Platted and traditionally served with cocktail and horseradish sauce.
+Today, the same process continues, although it is much more civilized.
+The testicles are harvested, frozen, and sold to restaurants, where they are prepared by chefs.
+They are skinned, sliced, battered, and deep-fried until golden brown.
+They are then plated and traditionally served with cocktail and horseradish sauce.

-Rocky Mountain Oysters are a favorite for many Coloradans and are popular with tourists as well.
-If the reality of eating testicles makes your stomach churn, then they might not be for you; however, if you’re curious we recommend that you give them a try.
-You might just find a new culinary favorite.
+Rocky Mountain Oysters are a favorite for many Coloradans and are popular with tourists.
+If the reality of eating testicles makes your stomach churn, they might not be for you; however, if you’re curious, we recommend you try them.
+You might find a new culinary favorite.

 Rocky Mountain Oyster Recipe: